kenesparta/fullcycle-clean-architecture/README.md

 # 🚀 Run the project

-1. Copy `*.env` files by running these commands:
+1. Copy `*.env` files by running this command:
     - `make prepare`
 2. You can use the default credentials inside the `*.example` files, or you can replace them with your own credentials.
-3. Run the command
+3. This command will create the containers declared in the file `./docker-compose.yaml`.
+   Please wait for a while, this can be taken some extra seconds:
     - `make run`
-   - This command will create the containers declared in the file `./docker-compose.yaml`.
-     Please wait for a while, this can be taken some extra seconds.
-4. You need to apply the migrations, run the following commands in your local machine (no container needed):
+4. You need to apply the migrations, run the following commands in your local command prompt, not inside a docker
-    - `export $(cat .env | xargs)`.
+   container:
-    - `make migrate/up`.
+    - `make migrate/up`
-5. So, that's it! you are ready to test the app. 🏁
+5. So, that's it! you are ready to test the app.

 # 💿 SQL